 - 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
 Serve a minimum of two (2) years as a full Member; and - 3.
 Register and attend a minimum of two (2) annual conferences of the AAFS.
 The conference at which the title of Member was conferred, if attended, may be counted; however, the conference at which the title of Fellow is being considered shall not be counted; and - 4.
-While serving as an Associate Member or Member, meet one (1) or more of the following requirements on three (3) separate occasions (for a total of three (3) points) within ten (10) consecutive years prior to, but not including the annual conference at which the title of Fellow is being considered: - Be presenting author of an oral or poster presentation at an annual conference of the AAFS.
+While serving as an Associate Member or Member, meet one (1) or more of the following requirements on three (3) separate occasions (for a total of three (3) points) within ten (10) consecutive years prior to, but not including the annual conference at which the title of Fellow is being considered: - Be presenting author of an oral presentation, poster presentation, or webinar presentation at an annual conference of the AAFS, or an AAFShosted conference or webinar.
 One (1) presentation counts as one (1) point.
+NOTE: This requirement is fulfilled if the applicant's presentation in person is confirmed; or.

-NOTE: This requirement is fulfilled if the applicant's presentation in person is confirmed; or - b.
+NOTE: This requirement is fulfilled if the applicant's presentation in person is confirmed; or b.
 Prepare and submit a paper that is accepted for publication in the Journal of Forensic Sciences or another peer-reviewed scientific journal.
 One (1) publication counts as one (1) point.
 NOTE: This requirement is fulfilled if the applicant's name appears as an author on the paper.
 Letters to the Editor or Book Reviews will not be considered in fulfilling this requirement; or

-- Participate as a moderator or panelist at two (2) separate annual conferences of the AAFS.
+C. Participate as a moderator or panelist at two (2) separate annual conferences of the AAFS.
 One (1) participation counts as a half point.
 NOTE: Only one (1) session per annual conference counts.
-If applicant participates as a moderator or panelist for more than one session of a conference, only a half point is earned; or - d.
-Participate as a site evaluator/Commissioner for the Forensic Science Education Programs Accreditation Commission (FEPAC) or as faculty of a e.
+If applicant participates as a moderator or panelist for more than one session of a conference, only a half point is earned; or

+- d.
+Participate as a site evaluator/Commissioner for the Forensic Science Education Programs Accreditation Commission (FEPAC) or as faculty of a Forensic Science Educational Conference (FSEC) on two (2) separate occasions.
+One (1) participation counts as a half point; or - e.
 Serve as an active member or chair of either an AAFS or Criminalistics Section committee for two (2) years.
 One (1) year of service counts as a half point.
 References not required.